Flipboard/BannerAdTest-iOS/README.md

-# CeltraTest
+# BannerAdTest

 ## Overview

 A minimal app that fetches and displays banner ads.
-The goal is to test various pre-loading techniques and debug visibility issues like early auto-play.
+The goal is to test various preloading techniques and debug visibility issues like early auto-play.
+The UI is designed to mimic Flipboard.

 ## CocoaPods